What Is the Safest Investment?

 What’s Not Covered

 Basically, anything not mentioned above is not covered.
-Deposits held in other currencies, and those that go over the $100 000 limit for each account type and institution are not covered.
-Money in stocks, bonds, mutual funds, ETFs, money market funds, or T-Bills inside or outside registered accounts are not covered.
+Deposits held in other currencies and those that go over the $100 000 limit for each account type and institution are not covered.
+Money in stocks, bonds, mutual funds, ETFs, money market funds, or T-Bills inside or outside registered accounts is not covered.

 To be clear, losses due to market movements or the failure of a money market fund (unthinkable until recently) are not covered.
 The CIPF (Canadian Investor Protection Fund) insures against the failure of your brokerage up to a limit of $1 000 000, but this only covers losses due to the failure of the financial institution where your investments are located.
 It doesn’t cover losses on the investments themselves.